When someone visits your website they form an opinion in as little as three seconds!

 That’s why it is so important to be clear on what your business and website is about.
 Your potential customers are looking for the right information, not more information.

 A lot of people get overwhelmed when it comes to figuring out what they should feature on their website’s homepage.
-You might feel that if you don’t include ALL of the information that your potential customer might miss out on something and this could lead to less clients and less money coming your way, right?
+You might feel that if you don’t include ALL of the information that your potential customer might miss out on something and this could lead to fewer clients and less money coming your way, right?

 Wrong!
 Simplicity is key here.
 Don’t clutter your homepage with unnecessary information that can be covered elsewhere.
 You want your customers to get the whole experience and your homepage is just the beginning of your relationship.